Anastasiia Kurashvili: Career

 In March 2023, at the FIG World Cup in Cantanhede Kurashvili won a gold medal in mixed pair and a silver one in individual.
 In May, she was nominated for Female Gymnast of the Year 2022 according to European Gymnastics Federation.
 In October, Kurashvili added to her personal award two silver medals in mixed pair and individual at the FIG World Cup in Bucharest, Romania.
 Later, she was awarded the Best Acrobatic Gymnast of the Year according to FIG. In November, Kurashvili competed at the 2023 Aerobic Gymnastics European Championships, where she won a silver medal in individual and a bronze one in team competition.

 In March 2024, at the FIG World Cup in Cantanhede Kurashvili won two gold medals in mixed pair and individual.
 In May, she won two silver medals in the individual and mixed pairs events at the Suzuki Aerobic World Cup.
 In September, she won a silver medal in individual event at the World Championships in Pesaro.

 In 2025, Kurashvili won gold and silver medals in the individual and mixed pairs (with Stanislav Halaida) respectively at the 10th Cantanhede FIG World Cup.
 Later, she finished 5th in mixed pairs event at the FIG Suzuki World Cup.

 In August, she competed at the 2025 World Games in Chengdu with her partner Stanislav Halaida, winning a bronze medal in pairs competition, firstly in Ukrainian history.
+In November, she won a historic gold for Ukraine in the individual event at the Aerobic Gymnastics European Championships in Ganja, Azerbaijan.
+There she won a silver medal in mixed pairs competition with her partner Stanislav Halaida.